Fraudulent Research is 'destroying Trust in Science' | 🔬 LatestLY

 But retracting papers means that bad science has already made it to publication.

-Experts like Albakina and Richardson say the issues ultimately come from how scientific research is valued.
+Experts like Abalkina and Richardson said the issues ultimately come from how scientific research is valued.
 Scientific jobs and funding are dependent on scientific publication.

 "Where you're faced with a [lack] of resources and yet you're pressured to put out [publications], you're left with two options really: You either buy into scientific fraud, or your leave science.
-This is a situation that tens of thousands of scientists are in,” Richardson said.
+This is a situation that tens of thousands of scientists are in," said Richardson.

-That's why the best solution to fight fraudulent publications, Richardson said, is to ditch all quantitative metrics of research assessment like counting publications and citations.
+That's why the best solution to fight fraudulent publications, he said, is to ditch all quantitative metrics of research assessment like counting publications and citations.